Arbitration and the Advent of New Technologies

 Of course, disputes can arise in connection with the transfer of virtual assets, the enforceability of smart contracts, and other security concerns, but they may also concern ownership.
 For example, the buyers of a non-fungible token (NFT)do not own the underlying virtual asset, nor the licence thereto; they only own the NFT.
 However, the platform can unilaterally sever the NFT’s link to the underlying asset, thereby making the NFT worthless.
 This can be done if, for example, the buyer does not comply with the terms and conditions of the platform.

-Similarly, while NFTs do not normally grant IP rights in the underlying asset, an NFT seller (assuming the NFT seller is also the owner of any IP rights in the underlying asset) can transfer such IP they own to the buyer.
+Similarly, although NFTs do not normally grant IP rights in the underlying asset, an NFT seller (assuming the NFT seller is also the owner of any IP rights in the underlying asset) can transfer the IP they own to the buyer.
 This transfer is usually assigned separately and in writing, and is not part of the NFT per se.
-IP assigned separately to the sale of NFTs is therefore an area of potential dispute due to difficulty in proving IP rights associated with an NFT that remains unattached to it.
+IP assigned separately to the sale of NFTs, therefore, is an area of potential dispute owing to the difficulty in proving IP rights associated with an NFT that remains unattached to it.

 It is perhaps not surprising that the 2016 Queen Mary University of London Survey on Pre-empting and Resolving Technology, Media and Telecoms (TMT) Disputes recorded that at least 75 per cent of the TMT organisations surveyed had mediation followed by arbitration as the most preferred dispute resolution mechanisms, and that 92 per cent of respondents viewed international arbitration as well suited for TMT disputes.

 Arbitration shares many of the benefits offered by these new technologies, including the potential for time and cost savings, control and efficiency.
-When compared to litigation, it goes further in offering benefits specifically suitable for these sector disputes, and ones that may be of particularly high value such as privacy and confidentiality, specialised expertise, international enforcement and delocalisation.
+When compared with litigation, it goes further in offering benefits specifically suitable for these sector disputes, and ones that may be of particularly high value, such as privacy and confidentiality, specialised expertise, international enforcement and delocalisation.

 Dissecting what international arbitration could offer to technology disputes compared with court litigation